lucidogmum/digital-writing-2026/README.md

 **Build and publish on GitHub Pages a simple two-room Bitsy game #THIS IS AN IN-CLASS ACTIVITY WHICH IS REQUIRED TO BE DOCUMENTED FOR ASSESS 3#**

 You can find further [Bitsy examples, resources and instructions here](https://github.com/lucidogmum/digital-writing-2026/blob/main/resources-games.md#bitsy).

+---
+# Horizons Showcase - Monday 18th May - be there at 2.45pm for 3pm sharp start #

+Our showcase of students work will be held in Megaflex 1 & 2 (008.04.011 and 008.04.012) on Monday 18 May 2:30pm-5pm.
+Readings start at 3pm, so don't be late.

+Here's the RUNSHEET IN PROGRESS:

+Acknowledgement of Country and welcome – Peta

+2. Aaron to introduce Soolagna Majumdar (comic artist)

+3. Soolagna to give a 5 – 7 minute presentation about her creative practice

+3. Comics Group - Chris and Elodie will both do a creative reading

+4. Digital Writing - Elizabeth, Ben and Josh to share their work

+5. Writing off Script

+6. Close